 Puerto Rico Food and Drink

-• Mofongo (mashed plantain dish that is stuffed with meat, chicken or seafood and served in a broth).
+Mofongo: Afro-based dish of mashed plantain, stuffed with bacon, chicken or seafood and served in a broth.

-• Arroz y habichuelas (rice and beans; the beans are typically kidney beans and are often served wet, like a soup, in a bowl apart from the rice).
+Arroz y habichuelas: Rice and beans; the beans are typically kidney beans and are often served in liquid, separate from the rice.

-• Bacalao (codfish; may be prepared in one of many styles, but perhaps the most popular is serenata de bacalao or bacalao serenade, which typically is prepared with codfish, potatoes, and onions, in a tomato-based stew).
+Bacalao: Salted cod prepared in one of many styles, but perhaps most commonly served as serenata de bacalao or bacalao serenade, which is a tomato-based stew, with cod, potatoes, and onions.

-• Piña colada (Puerto Rico claims to have invented this, one of many tropical drinks available here).
+Piña colada: Puerto Rico claims to have invented this famous rum-based cocktail, one of many tropical drinks available, with and without alcohol.

-• Rum (any drink featuring rum is a safe and sure bet – Barrilio, Don Q, and Bacardi are popular local rums).
+Rum: Any drink featuring rum is a safe and sure bet – Barrilio, Don Q, and Bacardi are popular local brands.